Sequential anomaly detection in the presence of noise and limited feedback: Conclusion

 \subsection{Proof of Theorem~\ref{thm:root_regret}}

 The main idea of the proof is similar to that in Theorem~\ref{thm:log_regret}, except that now care must be taken in dealing with the time-varying comparison strategy $\bd{\theta} = \{\theta_t\}$.
-Applying Lemma~\ref{lm:basic_regret_bound} to $\lf_t(\cdot)$, we write
+Using \eqref{eq:dlf} with $\theta = \theta_t$ and the fact that $D(\cdot \| \cdot) \ge 0$, we can write